AnnaPeng/DV_FinalProject/00 Doc/DV_FinalProject.knit.md

 ##<span style="color:red">Scatter Plots</span> (start with 2 green things) -also demonstrates the Trend Line - Models and Forecasting

 ##Scatterplot Story
 ##1.
-Drag Urban Imperial to Column and Co2 to Row, and drag
+Drag Urban Imperial to Column and Co2 to Row

 ##2.
 Right click the scatterplot to find Trend Line, click edit trend line and choose logarithmic model type
 ![](s.png)
 ##3.
 Describe Trend Model
 ![](d.png)
 ![](des.png)
-Urban-Imperial here defines fuel consumption in miles per gallon (mpg).
+###Conclusion: Urban-Imperial here defines fuel consumption in miles per gallon (mpg).
 The scatterplot hints a logarithmic model type with model formula: Fuel Type*( log(Urban Imperial) + intercept ).
 It shows that the more miles sustained by a gallon, the fewer Co2 emissions by this car.
 That is the more efficient the engine or the fuel, the less Co2 pruduced.
 Get #97 for your car!

 ##<span style="color:red">Aggregated Measures Analysis</span>(start with a green thing) - also demonstrates Histograms, Reference Lines, Sets, Dual-axis Plots and Show Me
 ##Histogram Story (start with a green thing) + Reference Lines + Sets